Killkase42/Metal-melting-Furnace/README.md

 # Metal-melting Furnace
-A custom-designed and produced enclosure and propane torch used to melt various metals.
+A custom-designed and manufactured enclosure and propane torch used to melt various metals.
 # Initial-Planning
 The original goal of this project was to devise an easy method of casting aluminum to build other projects.
 With a melting point around 700 degrees, a standard fire or low-pressure torch would not suffice for this purpose.
 Therefore, a pressurised fuel or oxygen had to be supplied.
 Additionally, some sort of insulated container was needed to trap the immense heat necessary.